 Many manufacturers and marketers claim that e-cigarettes contain none of the harmful additives found in traditional cigarettes.
 Yet they do contain nicotine which is highly addictive and the drug that makes it so difficult to quit using conventional tobacco products.
-(Click here
+Click here

-Many also claim that e-cigarettes can help you quit traditional cigarette smoking altogether.
+Many claim that e-cigarettes can help you quit traditional cigarette smoking altogether.
 However, there is no conclusive scientific evidence that e-cigarettes promote successful long-term quitting.

 showed that the percentage of middle and high school students who reported ever using an e-cigarette doubled in just one year – from 2011 to 2012.
 Altogether in 2012, more than 1.78 million middle and high school students nationwide had tried e-cigarettes.

 E-cigarettes are not yet regulated by the U.S. Food and Drug Administration (FDA).
 As a result, product design, availability and use vary widely.
 However, in April 2014, a proposed rule

 was issued to extend the FDA’s authority to cover additional products that meet the legal definition of a tobacco product, including e-cigarettes.
 Once the rule goes into effect, e-cigarettes will be subject to regulatory oversight that – among other things – will stop the unsubstantiated claims that some e-cigarette manufacturers and marketers make.